Haliru Mohammed Bello: Subsequent bribery scandals

 In 2007 a German court named several prominent Nigerians, including Mohammed, in a bribery scandal involving communications firm Siemens AG.
 Mohammed was alleged to have collected €70,000 in two installments, a charge that he denied.
-In total, the court found that Siemens had paid out €12 million in bribes to obtain contracts in Nigeria and other countries, and fined the company €201 million.
-In November 2007 the German authorities provided fresh information on the Siemens bribery scandal.
+In total the court found that Siemens had paid out €12 million in bribes to obtain contracts in Nigeria and other countries, and fined the company €201 million.
+In November 2007, the German authorities provided fresh information on the Siemens bribery scandal.

 The Independent Corrupt Practices and Other Related Offences Commission (ICPC) launched an investigation.

 President Umaru Yar'Adua said of the case "... there will neither be sacred cows nor a cover up for anybody found culpable of breaching the law".

-In January 2010 another scandal emerged over a N5 billion contract for supply of equipment to (M-tel), a subsidiary of NITEL.
+In January 2010, another scandal emerged over a N5 billion contract for supply of equipment to (M-tel), a subsidiary of NITEL.
 The Economic and Financial Crimes Commission (EFCC) launched an investigation.
-In 2002 Mohammed had looked into complaints by Ericsson over the conduct of Motorola in trying to win a contract, and on the basis of his findings, the contract was awarded to Ericsson.
+In 2002, Mohammed had looked into complaints by Ericsson over the conduct of Motorola in trying to win a contract, and on the basis of his findings the contract was awarded to Ericsson.
 Mohammed was not accused of wrongdoing in this case.

 Later career

 PDP leader

 In June 2004 Mohammed was elected as PDP National Vice Chairman for the North West Zone, which consisted of the states of Kaduna, Katsina, Kano, Kebbi, Sokoto, Jigawa and Zamfara.< In March 2008 Mohammed became Deputy National Chairman of the PDP.

-In August 2008, Mohammed received the Diamond Nigerian Telecoms Award at a ceremony in Lagos.
-In January 2011 he was appointed Acting National Chairman of the PDP after Okwesilieze Nwodo was suspended by the Enugu High Court.
+In August 2008 Mohammed received the Diamond Nigerian Telecoms Award at a ceremony in Lagos.
+In January 2011, he was appointed Acting National Chairman of the PDP after Okwesilieze Nwodo was suspended by the Enugu High Court.

 Mohammed supported a change to the PDP's zoning system so that President Goodluck Jonathan could run for reelection in 2011, rather than making a northerner the party's candidate.

 Minister of Defense

-Mohammed was Minister of Defense under President Goodluck Jonathan between 2011 and 2012.

-He was removed on 22 June 2012 during a period of escalating security problems in the north including bomb attacks by Boko Haram extremists.
+Mohammed was Minister of Defense under President Goodluck Jonathan between 2011 and 2012.He was removed on 22 June 2012 during a period of escalating security problems in the north including bomb attacks by Boko Haram extremists.

 Acting Chairman of the PDP

 Following the resignation of PDP Board of Trustees (BOT) Chairman, Anthony Anenih, the BOT appointed Haliru Mohammed as its Acting Chairman.
 Mohammed’s nomination was endorsed on 25 May 2015 by the BOT at a meeting at the Aso Rock presidential villa in Abuja.
 The decision was unexpected, as Anenih had said he was resigning so that Jonathan could take the post.
 On 10 February 2016, Bello was relieved of his duty after it was revealed that he was being prosecuted in connection with the alleged diversion of arms procurement funds.

 Controversy

-The Economic and Financial Crimes Commission has already filed charges against him for their alleged role in the diversion of funds meant for the procurement of arms in the office of the National Security Adviser.
+The Economic and Financial Crimes Commission has already filed charges against him for an alleged role in the diversion of funds meant for the procurement of arms in the office of the National Security Adviser.